felix-mu/geomap-wms-panel/README.md

 > ⚠️ It is mandatory to name the dashbaord variable "geomap_wms_spatial_filter_geometry" ⚠️

 > ⚠️
-The spatial filter tool uses the geographic coordinate system _urn:ogc:def:crs:OGC::CRS84_.
-The axis order is _longitude, latitude_.
-Openlayers (dependency of the geomap plugin) uses the CRS _CSR:84_ as alias for _EPSG:4326_ ([source](https://openlayers.org/en/latest/apidoc/module-ol_proj_Projection-Projection.html)), even if the official axis order of _EPSG:4326_ would be _latitude_, _longitude_.
+The spatial filter tool uses the geographic coordinate system _urn:ogc:def:crs:OGC::CRS84_ with the axis order _longitude, latitude_.
+Openlayers (dependency of the geomap plugin) uses the CRS _CSR:84_ as alias for _EPSG:4326_ ([source](https://openlayers.org/en/latest/apidoc/module-ol_proj_Projection-Projection.html)), even if the official axis order of _EPSG:4326_ defines _latitude_, _longitude_.
 This is because the  [Proj4Js-Library](https://github.com/proj4js/proj4js?tab=readme-ov-file#axis-order) uses the order `[x=longitude,y=latitude]` by default.
 ⚠️

 To enable the spatial filter tool follow the steps below:

-1. Create a [dashboard variable](https://grafana.com/docs/grafana/latest/dashboards/variables/add-template-variables/) of type "Constant" and the name "geomap_wms_spatial_filter_geometry" (**using a different name will result in the spatial filter tool to not work**).
+1. Create a [dashboard variable](https://grafana.com/docs/grafana/latest/dashboards/variables/add-template-variables/) of type "Constant" and the name "geomap_wms_spatial_filter_geometry" (**the spatial filter tool will update this variable internally and as for now does not provide the functionality of setting a different variable name externally**).
 As initial value use e.g. `POLYGON((-180 -90,180 -90,180 90,-180 90,-180 -90))`, to selec all, if no polygon is drawn.

 ![](https://raw.githubusercontent.com/felix-mu/geomap-wms-panel/main/spatial_filter_2.png)